RattletraPM/ards-firmwaretool/README.md

 Q: Why can't I use an official Action Replay DS Media Edition firmware to restore my own one?

 A: See the question above.

+Q: Why my antivirus detects this as a virus?

+A: You can clearly see the source code of this tool and verify that's not doing anything malicious on your computer.
+Howerer, some antiviruses simply don't like AutoIt and immediately flag anything made with it as a virus.
+If your antivirus does that, either add ARDS Firmware Tool to the whitelist or change it altogether, as it's probably not a good one.

 ### Credits